David R. and Patricia D. Atkinson Foundation

 Governance and Leadership

 David R. Atkinson '60: Founder and Trustee.
 A Cornell University graduate from the College of Agriculture and Life Sciences, David is the son of a New Jersey poultry farmer.
 He retired in 1992 as a general partner of Miller, Anderson & Sherrerd, a money management firm based in suburban Philadelphia, and now works as a private investor maintaining an office in the Princeton area.
-David serves on the Cornell Atkinson Advisory Council, where he works to position the center "as an unbiased scientific information source for global audiences, a catalyst for collaborative research, and a partner with entrepreneurs, businesses, nongovernmental organizations, and governments."
-Cornell University elected him a presidential councillor, the highest honor the university can bestow.
+David serves on the Cornell Atkinson Advisory Council, where he works to position the centre "as an unbiased scientific information source for global audiences, a catalyst for collaborative research, and a partner with entrepreneurs, businesses, nongovernmental organisations, and governments."
+Cornell University elected him a presidential councillor, the highest honour the university can bestow.
 His agricultural background and sustainability interests inform much of the foundation's environmental focus.

 Patricia Atkinson: Co-founder and Trustee.
 A graduate of the University of Southern California, Patricia has extensive volunteer experience in the Princeton community.
-She served as membership chair and treasurer for the Princeton Hospital Auxiliary (now Princeton Hospital Authority) and volunteered for the Princeton Meals on Wheels program for more than 20 years.
+She served as membership chair and treasurer for the Princeton Hospital Auxiliary (now Princeton Hospital Authority) and volunteered for the Princeton Meals on Wheels programme for more than 20 years.
 Her healthcare and community service background influences the foundation's support for health services and services for vulnerable populations.

 The foundation operates as a private family foundation with four trustees, including David R. Atkinson.